Sarath-Molathoti/Sarath-Molathoti/README.md

 ### Hi there 👋

-👨‍🎓 At BEL, I hold the esteemed position of Deputy Engineer, where I contribute my expertise to the company's innovative endeavors.
+👨‍🎓 At BEL, I hold the esteemed position of Senior Engineer, where I contribute my expertise to the company's innovative endeavors.

 💻 I am a full-stack web developer